WHy scar release therapy?

 - Scars cause Chronic Pain throughout the body.

 The above restrictions and blockages adversely affect the body in many ways, but the biggest influence is on pain.
-Fortunately, releasing the scar using MPS can yield powerful pain relieving outcomes results, which can improve mobility, diminish complications and decrease pain often found far removed from the scar site!
+Fortunately, releasing the scar using micro current can yield powerful pain relieving outcomes results, which can improve mobility, diminish complications and decrease pain often found far removed from the scar site!

-MPS Scar Release therapy (SRT) is a method used to release scars where MPS is applied bi-laterally to entire length of scars and then connected to key acupuncture points for localized cellular release and electrical re-connection of the body.
+Micro current Scar Release therapy is a method used to release scars where Microcurrent is applied bi-laterally to entire length of scars and then connected to key acupuncture points for localized cellular release and electrical re-connection of the body.
 This technique is especially effective in treating scars and adhesions deep inside us.

-In general, this treatment is completely painless.
+In general, this treatment is quick and efficient.
 You will see immediate visible changes in the appearance of the and pliability of the scar and gradually will notice a reduction in the tightness throughout the entire body.
 When a scar has been released there is no longer a restriction in the flow of energy, blood circulation and lymph drainage.
 The body can then complete the healing process.

 The duration of treatment will depend on how many traumas and scars you have accumulated throughout your life.
-Whether from injury or surgery, scar tissue can always been significantly improved and softened with MPS Scar/Adhesion Release Therapy.
+Whether from injury or surgery, scar tissue can always been significantly improved and softened with micro current therapy.